icedpygui/IcedPyGui/README.md

 * IPG widgets
     * DatePicker - compact and resizable
     * SelectableText - all mouse buttons supported
-    * Table - Currently simple, easily loaded with a list of dictionaries, supports adding widgets button, checkbox, image, and svg.
+    * Table - Currently simple, easily loaded with a list of dictionaries, supports adding button, checkbox, and toggler
+    * ComplexTable - Will be container like where anything can be added option control row or column - 2nd release from this one

 * Python issues to be addressed
     * Need to incorporate using with statement in python.
 Using with would allow one to not have to supply the window or parent id if those follow closely.
 For example: